Ri-Hong/htn-2024-backend-developer-challenge/README.md

 after running the tests to reset the database.

 ### Starting the Application

-Before starting the FastAPI application, it is recommended to restart Visual Studio Code to ensure the venv is updated with the new libraries.
-If VSCode is not restarted, there might be this error `ImportError: cannot import name 'field_validator' from 'pydantic'`

 To start the FastAPI application, run the following command: